harvesit/harvesit/README.md

 - Nutritional benefits of fresh, local foods
 - Environmental advantages of short supply chains

-# Why?

-The importance of strong local economies:
+# The importance of strong local economies
-- Rethinks the notion of endless economic "progress" and globalization as unrealistic and unsustainable goals

 - Localization and self-reliant communities are more resilient and better able to withstand global disruptions
 - Economic activity centered in communities invests back into those areas directly through jobs, infrastructure, services etc.
 - Local systems build interdependencies and connections between community members, improving social fabric